Jonathan David LITTLE (b.1965; Nationality: British), B.Mus.(Hons.)(Melb.), Th.A.(Aust.Coll.Theol.), Ph.D., F.I.S.M., F.R.S.A.

 Little studied music at the University of Melbourne, winning the Lady Turner Exhibition, then undertook a PhD at Monash University studying the development of “exotic” orchestration in 19th- and 20th-century music.
 A former Prefect of the Australian National Boys’ Choir and member of the Australian Youth Orchestra (participating in the 1988 Grand Bicentennial European Tour), Little performed with the Melbourne Symphony Orchestra and for new music workshops of the Australian Opera.

 Little’s compositions have won multiple Critics’ Choice awards in the USA, as well as PRS, Bliss and Leighton Trust Awards in the UK.
-His first major album was one of Fanfare magazine’s top recommended recordings for 2008 – acclaiming “a major new, original and quite brilliant classical voice” – while his 2012 album, Polyhymnia, featuring several European orchestras, was nominated in Spain for “Best Album of the Year”.
+His first major album, Terpsichore, was one of Fanfare magazine’s top recommended recordings for 2008 – acclaiming “a major new, original and quite brilliant classical voice” – while his 2012 album, Polyhymnia, featuring several European orchestras, was nominated in Spain for “Best Album of the Year”.
 The title work is part of a series of epic orchestral tone pictures on the theme of the legendary Nine Muses (the complete series remains a monumental work-in-progress).
 Cambridge University Press's new music journal Tempo reported that “Polyhymnia conjures up a heart-rending panorama: it is immensely poetic, almost otherworldly, and employs an exceptionally hypnotic array of musical colour”.
 He was subsequently awarded a PRSF/Bliss Trust Composer Bursary in 2012.